The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 But since they refuse, since the base refuses to embrace it, since the base, in fact, they not only refuse to embrace it, they mock it and they make fun of it.

-It all makes total sense to me, no matter how you look at it, human behavioral, human psychology, actual events that have happened over recent years uh in the political arena in Washington.
+Human behavioral, human psychology, actual events that have happened over recent years in the political arena in Washington.

 None of this is a mystery.

-We won't know this.
+And we won't know this.

 We won't know until there are actual primary votes taking place.

-And then we won't know if it's specifically a factor if there is, if Trump does not do as well in these upcoming primaries, we have to trust exit poll, entrance poll data uh as to as to why.
+If there is, if Trump does not do as well in these upcoming primaries, we have to trust exit poll entrance poll data as to why.

 Confusion follows Trump flip-flop on key immigration issue.

-Now Trump will tell you that the H1B visa thing is not an immigration issue.
+Now, Trump will tell you that the H-1B visa thing is not an immigration issue.

-But see, this I'll tell you what happened here last night.
+But see, this, I'll tell you what happened here last night.

-I think Ted Cruz was an IQ factor of 85 ahead of everybody on that stage last night.
+Ted Cruz was an IQ factor of 85 ahead of everybody on that stage last night.

-This H1B visa thing came up.
+This H-1B visa thing came up.

-And it was, you know, Trump's got it on his website that that he thinks that we need to have more people being allowed to stay in the country because uh we need good workers.
+And it was, you know, Trump's got it on his website that he thinks that we need to have more people being allowed to stay in the country because we need good workers.

-Silicon Valley needs good workers.
+Tillikin Valley needs good workers.

 We need them to stay here.

-No, no, no, no, Mr. Trump.
+What's been pointed out, no, no, no, no, Mr. Trump.

-What's happening is that these H-1B visa people are staying here, and they are getting jobs currently done by Americans.
+What's happening is that these H-1B visa people are staying here and they are getting jobs currently done by Americans.

-Americans are being forced to train these H-1B visa students, and then they're being fired after they train them, and the H-1B visa students are being hired at much less than the Americans who are being fired were being paid.
+Americans are being forced to train these H-1B visa students and then they're being fired after they train them and the H-1B visa students are being hired at much less than the Americans who are being fired were being paid.

 And the most recent example of this was a guy at Disney who went public with it.